sonictim/SMDupeRemover/README.md

 You can really **use any column** you like from the Soundminer database and create your own custom order/logic.
 In my own Library, I've had the **MOST SUCCESS** creating custom decisions in regards to the filepath.

-For example, my library is split into two main forks, `LIBRARIES` and `SHOWS`.
-My `SHOWS` fork has not only show library subfolders, but also lots of backups of old sessions.
-These session backups tend to have files in an 'Audio Files' folder.
+For example, my library is split into two main forks, *LIBRARIES* and *SHOWS*.
+My *SHOWS* fork has not only show library subfolders, but also lots of backups of old sessions.
+These session backups tend to have files in an *Audio Files* folder.
 Keeping both of these facts in mind, here's how I steer the logic.
 So I add:

 > CASE WHEN pathname LIKE '%LIBRARIES%' THEN 0 ELSE 1 END ASC
 CASE WHEN pathname LIKE '%Audio Files%' THEN 1 ELSE 0 END ASC

-The first line is will prioritize any file in my `LIBRARIES` fork over anything in the `SHOWS` fork.
+The first line is will prioritize any file in my *LIBRARIES* fork over anything in the *SHOWS* fork.
-The second line prioritize deleting records with "Audio Files" in their path over files that do not contain it.
+The second line prioritize deleting records with *Audio Files* in their path over files that do not contain it.

 Two examples of this are generated in the comments for you when you create this config file via the `--generate-config-files` tag